 Lee Wahler

-Saipan 244k Decommissioned Saipan (LHA-2) moored pierside at Moorehead City, North Carolina, 16 June 2007.
+Saipan 244k Decommissioned USS Saipan (LHA-2) moored pierside at Moorehead City, North Carolina, 16 June 2007.
 Photo by Owen R. Smith CWO-4, USMCR Ret.

-Saipan 236k Decommissioned Saipan (LHA-2) moored pierside at Moorehead City, North Carolina, 16 June 2007.
+Saipan 236k Decommissioned USS Saipan (LHA-2) moored pierside at Moorehead City, North Carolina, 16 June 2007.
 Photo by Owen R. Smith CWO-4, USMCR Ret.

-Saipan 255k Decommissioned Saipan (LHA-2) moored pierside at Moorehead City, North Carolina, 16 June 2007.
+Saipan 255k Decommissioned USS Saipan (LHA-2) moored pierside at Moorehead City, North Carolina, 16 June 2007.
 Photo by Owen R. Smith CWO-4, USMCR Ret.

 Saipan